Click Here for the Infopet home page

 Will low-protein foods make my dog behave better?

-There is a debate on this topic.
-One study suggests that low-protein diets do not affect dominance aggression, or hyperactivity, but can reduce territorial aggression linked to fear.
-Later research shows that the effect of reducing protein levels may be greater if tryptophan supplements are also used.
-You may find that the protein source is important, rather than actual levels of protein, or that that ten minutes formal training a day, and going to agility classes, or doing some other physical exercise that involves communicating with your dog and stimulating his mind, have far more effect on your dog's behaviour than a low protein diet.
+One study suggests that low-protein diets do not affect 'dominance aggression', or 'hyperactivity', but can reduce territorial aggression linked to fear.
+Later research suggested that the effect of reducing protein levels might be be greater if tryptophan supplements were also used.
+However, putting a lot of effort into socialising your dog may be a better way of reducing territorial aggression.
 There are also risks involved in cutting back on protein.
 Pups need higher protein levels than adult dogs.
 Low protein diets have been cited as a risk factor for hip dysplasia.
-They have also been linked to anaemia in the case of working sled dogs, which need stamina for covering large distances, and which do better on a high protein diet.
-There are other aspects of diet that may affect behaviour.
-Certain colourants have been linked to behavioural problems, and anecdotal evidence indicates that maize can trigger hyperactivity and other problems in some dogs.
+They have also been linked to anaemia in the case of working sled dogs, which need stamina for covering large distances, and which do better on a high protein diet, so check with your vet before making changes.

 How much food should I feed my dog?